third774/kevinkipp.com/src/content/blog/qr-code-doorbells.md

 ---
 {
   'title': 'QR code doorbells',
-  'description': 'How to hack together a QR doorbell with Discord, Remix, and Cloudflare Workers', 'heroImage': '../../assets/door-knocker.jpg', 'pubDate': '2023-09-08T23:55:28-05:00',
+  'description': 'How to hack together a QR code doorbell with Discord, Remix, and Cloudflare Workers', 'heroImage': '../../assets/door-knocker.jpg', 'pubDate': '2023-09-08T23:55:28-05:00',
   'heroAlt': 'An old door knocker in the shape of a lion holding a ring in its mouth',